Wouldn’t it be great if after publishing content on your WordPress website, the following took place … all from your page URL:

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-If you need to configure custom structures for your tag and category archive pages you can do this in this section.
+If you need to configure custom structures for your category and tag archive page URLs you can do this in this section.

-You can change the ‘base’ tag or category of your URLs using the following structure:
+This changes the ‘base’ tag or category of your URLs using the following syntax:

 - domain.com/category_base/category_name